James Axtell

-James L. Axtell (December 20, 1941 – August 29, 2023) was an American historian.
-He was a professor of history at the College of William and Mary in Williamsburg, Virginia.
-Axtell, whose interests lie in American Indian history and the history of higher education, was the William R. Kenan, Jr. Professor of Humanities.
+James Lewis Axtell (December 20, 1941 – August 29, 2023) was an American historian whose interests ranged from cultural contact in colonial North America and American Indian society to the modern university and the history of higher education.
+He was the William R. Kenan, Jr. Professor of Humanities at the College of William and Mary in Williamsburg, Virginia, where he taught for three decades.

+Axtell was regarded as a leading scholarly authority on Indian-Colonial relations in North America.
+He was the recipient of a Guggenheim Fellowship in 1981 (the first ever awarded to a member of the William & Mary faculty), the Commonwealth of Virginia's Outstanding Faculty Award in 1988.
 He was elected a Fellow of the American Academy of Arts and Sciences in 2004.
-Axtell retired at the end of the spring 2008 semester, although he taught a class at Princeton University in the fall of 2009.

-Early life and education
+Early life

-Axtell was born in Endicott, New York on December 20, 1941 to Laura England and Arthur James Axtell, partners in a small accounting firm.
-In 1946, Axtell's parents divorced, and he moved with his father to his grandparents' small farm in Sidney, New York, where his father remarried in 1948.
+Axtell was born in Endicott, New York on December 20, 1941 to Laura England and Arthur James Axtell, who together operated a small public accounting firm.
+His parents divorced in 1946, after which he moved with his father to his paternal grandparents' small farm in Sidney, New York.
+In 1948, Axtell's father married Mildred Lunn, a former schoolteacher.
+Axtell subsequently grew up with an adopted stepbrother and later a half-brother.
+Meanwhile, Axtell's mother, who had taken his younger brother, remarried and relocated to Phoenix, Arizona.

+In Sidney, Axtell attended Sidney Central High School, graduating in 1959.

+Education

+Yale University

+Axtell was recruited to Yale University to play basketball but switched to track and field as a freshman.
+He set school records in the indoor long-jump and outdoor triple-jump before graduating in 1963.
+He attended the Oxford International Summer School the year before his graduation.

+University of Cambridge

+After leaving Yale, Axtell moved to the United Kingdom to pursue a PhD at the University of Cambridge under the supervision of Peter Laslett, the historian and political theorist whose 1960 critical edition of Locke's Two Treatises of Government had established the field of contextual Locke scholarship.

-Axtell attended Sidney Central High School, graduating in 1959, and was recruited to Yale University to play basketball.
-He switched to track and field as a freshman and set school records in the indoor long-jump and outdoor triple-jump.
-Axtell graduated from Yale in 1963, having also attended the Oxford International Summer School the previous year.
-He then began pursuing a PhD at the University of Cambridge, where he once again participated in athletics, breaking Cambridge's long-jump record and being chosen for the All-England university basketball team due to his high scoring on the Cambridge team.
-Axtell later claimed he had finished his dissertation in only two years to avoid having to guard Bill Bradley on the Oxford team the following year.
-He earned his PhD in 1967, and his dissertation on “The Educational Writings of John Locke” was published the following year by Cambridge University Press.
+At Cambridge, Axtell once again participated in athletics, breaking the university's long-jump record and a 41-year-old British Universities long-jump record that had been held by Harold Abrahams—the British sprinter depicted in the 1981 film Chariots of Fire.
+Axtell also landed a spot on the All-England university basketball team.
+Axtell later claimed he had finished his dissertation in only two years to avoid having to guard first-team All-American and Rhodes Scholar Bill Bradley on the Oxford team.

+Axtell earned his PhD in 1967, and his dissertation on “The Educational Writings of John Locke” was published the following year by Cambridge University Press.
+An anonymous reviewer in the Times Literary Supplement called it the "definitive edition" of Locke's writing on education.

+Academic career

+Harvard and Yale: 1966–1972

+After a brief postdoctoral fellowship at Harvard University, Axtell joined the faculty at Yale University as an Assistant Professor of History.
+He spent six years in New Haven, departing just before review of his tenure case.